Tap here to get 5 Secrets to Stress Free Dinners

 • Spray a 9 by 5 inch bread pan with cooking spray.

-• Gently mix together the flour, sugar, and beer until it is throughly combined.
-The batter will be thick.
+• Whisk together the flour and sugar.
+Mix in the beer until it is thoroughly combined.
+The batter may be thick.

-• Take out of the oven and let sit for five minutes in the pan, remove and let cool completely before slicing.
+• Take out of the oven and let sit for five minutes in the pan, remove and let cool completely on a wire rack before slicing.

 Author: Lisa Longley